 BUILD is a 12-week training program that focuses on building strength, muscle mass and improving lifting performance, through a style known as 'powerbuilding'.
 While anyone can complete the program, please keep in mind that BUILD is an advanced training style.
-An additional 12 weeks of Beginner Training is also provided, to help you prepare for the full structure of the program, in the later weeks.
+Therefore, an additional 12 weeks of Beginner training is provided to help you prepare for the full structure of the program in the later weeks.

 This program will take around 3-6 months to complete, depending on where you begin!
 Once you have finished, you can then go back and repeat the program to challenge yourself and BUILD on the progress you've already made over the past 12 or 24 weeks!
 If you are feeling ready to take your BUILDing to the next level, move on to BUILD 2.0 (Weeks 13-24)!

 In BUILD, you will have goals that you will be required to complete each week.
 These will include 2 Low-Intensity Cardio sessions, where High-Intensity Cardio remains an optional session throughout the duration of the BUILD 1.0 program.
 Each week, you will also need to complete 2 Recovery sessions (Active Recovery and Rest).

 As you progress through the Beginner program, your Resistance goals will increase from 3 to 4 sessions per week.
 In BUILD 1.0, the Resistance goal will increase to 4 sessions per week, with an optional extra session for more experienced members.
 Each workout will take around 50-60 minutes to complete and will get you working towards optimal performance gains and improving your squat, deadlift and bench press.
 You can be sure that no workout week will be the same!

 What do the workouts involve?